jjwyse/gringotts/README.md

 }'
 ```

-The unit tests run as part of the build, but if at any point you want to _just_ run the unit tests, you can do so like this:
+The unit tests run as part of the build, but if at any point you want to run just the unit tests, you can do so like this:

 ```
 $ mvn test